mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         python3 Segregate_datsets.py "/home/user/Exposure.csv" 500000 0.01 1.0

 You will have multiple files saved in your initial directory, for each chromosome and for different *hotspots*.
-To use this function, make sure your output and exposure data are in the format you need for the MRBase package.
-If you do not provide any distance, the default distance is taken to be 500000, while the default lower LD threshold is 0.0 and upper LD threshold is 1.0.
+To use this function, make sure your harmonized data are in the format you got from the **TwoSampleMR Package**  If you do not provide any distance, the default distance is taken to be 500000, while the default lower LD threshold is 0.0.

-In the following images, you see the data saved in directories Datasets,  and in the second image, an example output dataset on on Chromosome 1 and and *hotspot* around the lead GWAS *Snp* at position 109817192.
+In the following images, you see the data saved in directories *Datasets*,  and in the second image, an example output dataset on on Chromosome 1 and and *hotspot* around the lead GWAS *Snp* at position 109817192.

 ![Seperate Exposure and outcome datasets saved for each chromosome and hotpot, in the directory Datasets.](git_pic2.png)
 ![Data prepared in format required for causal analysis, saved for each chromosome and hotpot, in the directory Data prepared.](out_segdata.png)